• Skip to primary navigation

 making sense of a dysfunctional culture

-No loneliness is worse than being with people, but not a specific one
+No loneliness worse than being with others, but not the right one

 By David McElroy · February 27, 2019